kovidgoyal/calibre/manual/faq.rst

     http://192.168.1.2:8080/

 Replace ``192.168.1.2`` with the local IP address of the computer running calibre.
-If your local network supports the use of computer names, you can replace the IP address with the network name of the computer.
-If you have changed the port the calibre Content server is running on, you will have to change ``8080`` as well to the new port.
+See :doc:`server` for details on running the server and finding out the right IP address to use.

-The local IP address is the IP address your computer is assigned on your home network.
-A quick Google search will tell you how to find out your local IP address.
 You can now browse your book collection and download books from calibre to your device to open with whatever e-book reading software you have on your android device.